whmou/whmou.github.io/_posts/2014-3-3-Hello-World.md

 title: 2 Hints to Use Lazy Evaluation in Programming
 ---

-# 2 Hints to Use Lazy Evaluation in Programming

 #### - What:
 1. Used particularly in functional programming languages.
 2. Chances to increase performance by not doing the computation until needed.